zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 Word Search in Python
 =====================

-<div class="center">Last updated: September 28, 2018</div>
+<div class="center">Last updated: March 16, 2019</div>

 <img src="/pictures/grid.jpg" class="banner" alt="grid" />

-This implementation of Word Search was, in most part, an experiment.
-An experiment to see how I utilize a tool, Python, to try and solve the problem of implementing basic word search solving algorithm.
+This implementation of Word Search was, in most part, an experiment—to see how I utilize a tool, Python, to try and solve the problem of implementing basic word search solving algorithm.

 <a name="toc"></a> Table of contents